bluecrland/whitepaper/WHITEPAPER.md

 ## Native Token (PRO)

-PRO will be generated on Propcraft Evolution Chain(PEC) in the same way as SOL generated on Solana so that it plays as “native token” for PEC.
+PRO will be generated on Propcraft Evolution Chain(PEC) in the similar way as ETH/SOL generated on Ethereum/Solana so that it plays as “native token” for PEC.
 PRO will be used to:

 1. stake PRO tokens as validators, and get corresponding rewards
 2. delegate PRO tokens to validators,and earn shared rewards